Lynnie Greene

-Lynnie Greene is an actress, writer, director and producer in the television industry.
+Lynnie Greene is an American actress, writer, director and producer in the television industry.
 In addition to her work as a producer, she is possibly best known as an actress for appearing as Young Dorothy in The Golden Girls.

 Early life

 Greene was born and raised in Newton, Massachusetts.
 She went to Newton South High School where she was active in school plays.

 She was selected for Juilliard’s Drama Department in 1972, as one of only 10 women picked to study under instructors John Houseman and Marian Seldes.
 She finished her B.A. from New York University in 1976.

 Career

 Acting years: 1978-1993

 In 1977 she co-starred with another newcomer, Bess Armstrong, playing the character Maria Teresa Bonino in the short-lived CBS comedy On Our Own.

 She originated the role of Emma Goldman in the original off-Broadway production of Stephen Sondheim's Assassins in 1990–91, as well as recreating the role of Comrade Charlotte in the 1987 reworking of Kander & Ebb's Flora the Red Menace.

 She played a recurring role in The Golden Girls during flashbacks, as a younger version of Bea Arthur's character, Dorothy Zbornak, appearing in four episodes overall.